 An unusual feature of the fig is that it has fruits in various stages of development all year round.
 The ones that ripen most reliably in our climate are the figs that are tiny embryos in late autumn.
 To encourage the plant into ripening just this flush of fruits, we remove any fruit larger than this in November.
-These tiny figs will survive the winter (even the week of below freezing temperatures we had this year) and grow to ripen in August.
+These tiny figs will survive the winter and grow to ripen in August.
 Last year we had such lovely late summer and autumn weather that the second flush also ripened in October, but this was unusual.

 The fig can be appreciated for more than just it’s fruits though.
 It is an elegant tree, with large, shapely leaves (familiar from all those paintings of Adam and Eve) and smooth, pale bark.
 They can make beautiful patterns along a wall – a fig at Sissinghurst Castle in Kent is trained in loops, swirls and arcs and looks amazing in winter as well as summer.
 The leaves can also be used as a flavouring for ice-creams and custards – they have a sweet, figgy smell and impart a coconut like flavour to dishes.